-When we announced we were going to be taking our 6 month old daughter to Walt Disney World, a few people asked why we’d include an infant on such a trip?
+When we announced we were going to be taking our 6 month old baby to Walt Disney World, a few people asked why we’d include an infant on such a trip?
 She won’t remember it, they said.
 We replied that she may not, but we would, and we’d have many wonderful photos to show her when she’s old enough, though in reality she’d likely be taking a nap in many of the pictures.

 With the trip now behind us we don’t regret it one bit!
 We have many fantastic memories, and hundreds of photos to share with her in years to come.
 I think it actually did her good and helped with her social skills too.
 She met so many new people, made friends and had a fantastic time!